marksherriff/cs3240-f24-website/projectdraft.md

 ### Anonymous User
 {: .no_toc }

 - The PMA shall allow an anonymous user to view a listing of all projects and the project's owner.
-The PMA can, but is not required to, show an anonymous user other high-level information, such as description or creation date if they are a part of the PMA design.
+The PMA can, but is not required to, show an anonymous user other high-level information, such as description or creation date if that data is a part of the PMA design.
 - No information about the contents of a project, including files, members, messages, etc., should be visible to an anonymous user.
 - The PMA shall provide a button for an anonymous user to login to the system.